-Wells Fargo & Company is a diversified, community-based financial services company with \$1.92 trillion in assets.
-Founded in 1852 and headquartered in San Francisco, we provide banking, investment and mortgage products and services, as well as consumer and commercial finance, through 7,600 locations, more than 13,000 ATMs, digital (online, mobile and social), and contact centers (phone, email and correspondence), and we have offices in 32 countries and territories to support customers who conduct business in the global economy.
-With approximately 263,000 active, full-time equivalent team members, we serve one in three households in the United States and ranked No. 29 on Fortune's 2019 rankings of America's largest corporations.
-We ranked fourth in assets and third in the market value of our common stock among all
+Wells Fargo & Company is a leading financial services company that has approximately \$1.9 trillion in assets and proudly serves one in three U.S. households and more than 10% of all middle market companies in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.
+Wells Fargo ranked No. 30 on Fortune's 2020 rankings of America's largest corporations.
+We ranked fourth in both assets and in the market value of our common stock among all U.S. banks at December 31, 2020.